Recognition of same-sex unions in China: Public opinion

 A poll conducted in 2009 showed that over 30% of the Beijing population supported same-sex marriage, while the rest were unsure or opposed.
 A 2014 survey found that 74% of Hong Kong residents supported granting same-sex couples either all or some of the benefits associated with marriage.

-A 2015 Ipsos opinion poll found that 29% of Chinese people supported same-sex marriage, and another 29% supported civil unions or partnerships which would offer some of the rights of marriage.
-21% were against any legal recognition for same-sex couples.
+A 2015 Ipsos opinion poll found that 29% of Chinese people supported same-sex marriage, another 29% supported civil unions or partnerships which would offer some of the rights of marriage, while 21% were against any legal recognition for same-sex couples.
 The poll reflects the online population which tends to be more urban.
 Support is higher among young people, with a September–October 2016 survey by the Varkey Foundation showing that 54% of 18–21-year-olds supported same-sex marriage in China.

 A 2017 poll conducted by the University of Hong Kong found that 50.4% of Hong Kong residents supported same-sex marriage.
+An August 2022 poll conducted by the Hong Kong Public Opinion Research Institute found that 86% Hongkongers aged 18 to 40 thought that LGBT people "should be treated fairly and should not be discriminated against".
+In addition, 75% of young Hongkongers supported same-sex marriage.

 An online opinion poll from Phoenix Network in December 2019, which garnered close to 10 million votes, showed a 67% majority in favor of same-sex marriage in China.
 A May 2021 Ipsos poll showed that 43% of Chinese people supported same-sex marriage, 20% supported civil partnerships but not marriage, while 19% were opposed to all legal recognition for same-sex couples, and 18% were undecided.
+A July 2024 poll by the Williams Institute found that 52% of Chinese people agreed that same-sex couples should be able to marry.